jkrumbiegel/DataFrameMacros.jl/README.md

 ## Example

-Together with [Chain.jl](https://github.com/jkrumbiegel/Chain.jl), you get a convient syntax for chains of transformations:
+Together with [Chain.jl](https://github.com/jkrumbiegel/Chain.jl), you get a convenient syntax for chains of transformations:

 ```julia
 using DataFrameMacros